Jump to content

 Build everything from source

-This approach entails using the kdesrc-build tool to compile all KDE software from source code, and then you log into your compiled-from-source Plasma session.
-This has the advantage that you can fall back to your distro-provided Plasma session should something go wrong with the built-from-source software.
-If you are using a rolling or semi-rolling distro, are also doing development activity, and/or are testing a lot of merge requests, this may be the easiest way to go.
-If you are using a distro that ships old software, such as Debian Stable or a version of Ubuntu/Kubuntu that is not the latest, another approach may be preferred.
-This approach is described in detail at Get_Involved/development.
+This approach entails using the kde-builder tool to compile all KDE software from source code, and then logging into the compiled-from-source Plasma session.
+This has the advantage that you can fall back to the distro-provided Plasma session should something go wrong with the built-from-source software.

-Use distro-provided pre-release software
+Use distro-provided pre-release software on your computer

-With this approach, you run distro-provided pre-release versions of KDE software for your daily use.
+With this approach, you run distro-provided pre-release versions of KDE software for daily use.
 This is exceptionally adventurous, but many people do it successfully due to the overall stability of KDE software!

 Triage Bug Reports